fermga/TNFR-LFS/tests/README.md

 ## `data/synthetic_stint.csv`

-* 17-sample telemetry stint that contains two distinct cornering events.
+* 17-sample telemetry stint that captures two differentiated cornering events.
-* Columns follow the `TelemetryRecord` schema used by the acquisition layer.
+* Columns match the `TelemetryRecord` schema used by the acquisition layer.
-* Generated manually so that the segmentation heuristics detect brake and support events while the ΔNFR baseline produces non-zero node deltas.
+* Handcrafted so segmentation heuristics flag brake/support phases and the ΔNFR baseline yields non-zero node deltas for every subsystem.

 To regenerate the file after adjusting the telemetry schema: